 What a novel concept!

-Anyway, stuff here is divided by topic, as shown in the contents bar at the top of the page - politics and religion are separate (usually) and then there's just some other random stuff that I made, and then a bunch of articles about how messed up I am - so anyone worried about being offended should avoid whichever part of the website is likely to offend them.
-(Or they could just grow up, but I'm trying to be nice.)
+Anyway, stuff here is divided by topic, as shown in the contents bar at the top of the page - politics and religion are separate (usually) and then there's just some other random stuff that I made, and then a bunch of articles about how messed up I am.
 To borrow a phrase from Stephen Colbert, you may not agree with everything I have to say, but at least you will come to understand that your differing opinion is wrong.

 P.S.
 George Lucas gets a bad rap these days for messing around with his cherished classics, but I really empathize with his point of view*.
 Everything here is a work in progress and I've probably spent more time editing it than creating it, which include things such as changing two words on a page and then changing one of them back.
 It's also complicated by the fact that I've been creating this website over a span of years, so the pages can sometimes vary widely in terms of quality.
 (Insert your own quip about them all being equally low-quality here.)
 You can probably go to an Internet archive and see all the embarrassing and stupid stuff that I used to have written.
 (Insert your own quip about all of it being embarrassing and stupid here.)